stephen29xie/airflow-workflows/README.md

 # TO DO
 * SLAs
-* email notifications on task fails and SLA misses
 * Investigate Reddit functionality (should I be getting data from top, hot, new, etc.?).
 And also look into downvotes.
+* replace SMMRY with news-please and another summarizer model